 Grains Are Getting a Whole Lot Healthier

-In keeping with MyPlate's message to make at least half of all grains whole, schools are boosting whole grains in bread, tortillas, pizza crust and pasta so that half of the grains offered at either breakfast or lunch each week are from whole grain sources.
+In keeping with MyPlate's message to make at least half of all grains whole, schools are boosting whole grains in bread, tortillas, pizza crust and pasta so that half of the grains offered at breakfast and lunch each week are from whole-grain sources.
 They also are incorporating more whole-grain flour into baked goods such as muffins and pancakes.

 Protein Slims Down